Home

 Serving as stewards of St. Katharine Drexel's mission as she served those in need.
 Offers: - 1 bag of groceries that contain 8-10 non-perishable items - 1 bag that contains 20 diapers and a package of wipes. - Only diapers sizes 1-5 are available.
 Each person receives one bag per visit.
 The program is limited, as it is donation based and services are not guaranteed.
 Individuals can visit once a week.

-Holy Innocents Ministry offers diapers at no charge to eligible individuals, program may be utilized once every 60 days.
+Holy Innocents Ministry offers diapers, wipes, and formula vouchers to qualified families at no charge.
+Program may be utilized once every 60 days.

 Family Enrichment assists families by: - Providing developmental screenings for children birth to five, after which the children and families receive formula, diapers, books and other items - Collaborating with other programs to secure added incentives for the children and families, including formula and diapers that may be given out to children and families as needed - Possibly providing local transportation for WIC